 SunnyMagneticExerciseBike

 That means you don’t have pads hitting the flywheel, which eliminates the whooshing sound you get on friction bikes, and you won’t have to fix those pads in the future when they inevitably wear down.
+Plus, our expert product testers found it surprisingly stable, giving it a perfect 5 out of 5 for durability.
+“It’s super sturdy, even when you’re riding out of the saddle.
+And since it doesn’t have a large touchscreen, that makes it less shaky,” one tester noted.

-If that wasn’t enough, the bike also comes with a four-way adjustable seat, dumbbell holders, media stand, floor stabilizers, and water bottle holder.
+If that wasn’t enough, the bike also comes with a four-way adjustable seat, dumbbell holders, a media stand, floor stabilizers, and a water bottle holder.
 Those are features we’ve seen omitted on exercise bikes twice (and sometimes thrice) the cost of this one, so you’re getting an incredible value.

-Weight88.2 lbs.
+Weight88.2 lbs

 Footprint22″D x 49″W x 50.5″H